OlivettiGiovanni/Software_project/README.md

 - polyfit_global.py: main progrm in which the input are loaded from a config file and data manipulation, fitting and plotting functions are executed.
 - test_polyfit_data.py: file containing the test functions.
 - example (folder): contains some simple example, in the form of a .csv file and the corresponding file_config.ini
-- polyfit_config.py: file which can be run to create the .ini file
+- polyfit_config.py: file which can be run in the python editor to create the .ini file
 - polyfit_config.ini: example of configuration file with comments explaining each field of interest